Scotland's Sturgeon hopes court will rule against Johnson | DW | 18.09.2019

 "A Scottish court reached that conclusion last week.
 And then we can see parliament recalled and much needed scrutiny applied to Boris Johnson's whole approach to Brexit."

-Sturgeon has previously called Johnson a "tinpot dictator," and prorogation an "outrageous assault on basic democratic principles."
+Sturgeon has previously likened Johnson to a "tinpot dictator," and prorogation an "outrageous assault on basic democratic principles."

 Read more: Thousands march in Glasgow to support Scottish independence